 The answer seems simple: transparency.
-This speculation about unethical targeting practises would never have occurred if the ‘sentiment analysis’ study were publicly available, and not a ‘for your eyes only’ document restricted to advertisers who want to see how people use the platform.
+This speculation about unethical targeting practices would never have occurred if the ‘sentiment analysis’ study were publicly available, and not a ‘for your eyes only’ document restricted to advertisers who want to see how people use the platform.

 If every update to how ads are targeted or what user data is available were made public, then regulating any changes would become that much simpler.
-Transparency would not only allow the public and the media to rest easy, it would also spare Facebook much of the speculation and suspicion swirling around its advertising practises.
+Transparency would not only allow the public and the media to rest easy, it would also spare Facebook much of the speculation and suspicion swirling around its advertising practices.